All You Need to Know About 911

 Calling 911 from a Landline or Cell Phone

 One of the first questions a 911 operator will ask a caller is “Where are you calling from?”
 This is probably the single most important question a 911 caller is asked.
-If the operator knows where you are calling from, they can at least get someone on the way to check on you, even if they don’t know the exact nature of why you are calling.
+If the operator knows where you are calling from, they can get someone on the way to check on you, even if they don’t know the exact nature of why you are calling.

 With cell phones, knowing where you are calling from is becoming more and more important.
 When someone calls 911 from a hard-wired phone, a computer tells the operator the exact address where that phone is installed, which is not the case when dialing 911 from a cell phone.
 Although location accuracy is getting better when a 911 call is made from a cell phone, it is not perfect.
 Location accuracy is dependent on the type of phone and the environment in which the call is made.
 Assume the 911 operator does not know your location, even if the cell phone is able to provide location information.
 Chances are the responders will need more details.